 What Bank-Grade Key Management Teaches You About Agent Eval Harnesses

-Five disciplines from banking security — durable state, deterministic failure, dual control, audit trails, and recovery playbooks — applied to LLM agent evaluation.
+Five disciplines from banking security — durable state, deterministic recovery, dual control, and audit trails — applied to LLM agent evaluation.

 Why this matters

-Most agent systems shipped today are evaluated the way demos are evaluated: a human looks at a transcript, shrugs, ships.
-In regulated domains — banking, fintech, compliance, insurance — that pattern is unshippable.
-The question is not "does the agent sound right?" but "can we prove, after the fact, why it did what it did — and rerun the same inputs to reproduce it?"
+Many agent systems I see are evaluated like demos: a human reads a transcript, accepts the result, and ships.
+In regulated domains — banking, fintech, compliance, insurance — I would not ship that pattern.
+The useful question is not "does the agent sound right?"
+It is: "can I prove, after the fact, why it did what it did — and rerun the same inputs to reproduce it?"

 I spent most of my pre-2024 years building wallet architectures, Lightning UI prototypes, and custodial solutions for banks.
-The mental model I ended up with was not "cryptography for its own sake" but systems designed so that any claim can be verified by someone who doesn't trust you.
-That mindset translates almost 1-to-1 to production LLM agents, and it's the gap I see most often in teams coming from web-app engineering.
+The mental model I kept was not "cryptography for its own sake".
+It was systems designed so that any claim can be verified by someone who doesn't trust you.
+That model maps closely to production LLM agents.
+It is also a gap I often see in teams coming from web-app engineering.

 Below are five disciplines I carry over, with the agent-system mapping.